astronomer/docs/learn/cleanup-dag-tutorial.md

 5. Click a task run.
 6. Click **Instance Details**.
 7. Click **Log**.
 8. Check that the `airflow db cleanup` command completed successfully.
-Note that you created a new Astro project, the run will not show much data to be deleted.
+Note that if you created a new Astro project for this tutorial, the run will not show much data to be deleted.

 You can now use this DAG to periodically clean data from the Airflow metadata DB as needed.